Agricultural Technicians

 Work with agricultural scientists in plant, fiber, and animal research, or assist with animal breeding and nutrition.
 Set up or maintain laboratory equipment and collect samples from crops or animals.
 Prepare specimens or record data to assist scientists in biology or related life science experiments.
 Conduct tests and experiments to improve yield and quality of crops or to increase the resistance of plants and animals to disease or insects.

-Sample of reported job titles: Agricultural Research Technician, Agricultural Research Technologist, Agricultural Technician, Laboratory Technician (Lab Tech), Research Assistant, Research Associate, Research Specialist, Research Technician, Seed Analyst
+Sample of reported job titles: Agricultural Research Technician (Agricultural Research Tech), Agricultural Research Technologist, Agricultural Technician (Agricultural Tech), Agriculture Assistant, Agronomy Research Technician (Agronomy Research Tech), Field Assistant, Insect Research Technician (Insect Research Tech), Lab Tech (Laboratory Technician), Seed Analyst

 Also see: Precision Agriculture Technicians